(( Beginner Tutorial )) Jipijapa

 The jipijapa is basically a chevron.

-This bracelet is easy for anyone who is new to making friendshi
+This bracelet is easy for anyone who is new to making friendship bracelets or advanced.

 I've used 4 dark purple (A) and 4 lighter purple (B) for the block colours and 2 gold (C) for the arrow shape.
-The strings need to be about 80 cm (32 inch).
+The strings need to be about 80 cm (32 inches).

 Then when you are ready arrange them as A A A A C C B B B B B like in the photo below, see picture 1.